harness/terraform-provider-harness/README.md

-# Harness SDK for GO
+# Harness SDK for Go

 harness-go-sdk is the official Harness SDK for the go programming language.
+It provides go client for interacting with the current gen GraphQL and Config-as-Code API's.

 ## Getting Started